-Students entering the VCE can choose at least one of the available English subjects: mainstream English, Literature or English Language.
+Students entering the VCE can choose at least one of the available English subjects: mainstream English, English as an Additional Language (if eligible), Literature or English Language.
 They may choose more than one of these.
 The latter two are considered more specialist courses for students with particular interests or abilities.